 Caroline and Rolan’s first date begins as a pretty average night that ends at Caroline’s house in an upscale Chicago suburb.
 But when the city around them begins exhibiting signs that something is terribly wrong, they quickly have to learn to trust each other to stand a chance against the horrors outside the gate.
 Equal parts romantic comedy and old-school thriller, this new play from one of Chicago’s hottest playwrights explores new beginnings at the end of the world.

 is a 2017 winner of the Windham-Campbell Prize, one of the highest awards for playwriting in the world.
 Holter is a resident playwright at Victory Gardens Theater, and has been commissioned by The Kennedy Center, The Eugene O'Neill Theater Center, South Coast Rep and The Playwrights’ Center.
-He has upcoming productions in Chicago at the Goodman Theatre, Victory Gardens, and Steep Theatre.
-His work has been previously produced at the Steppenwolf Garage, The Philadelphia Theater Company, Off Broadway at Barrow Street and Cherry Lane, The Lily Tomlin Center in L.A, True Colors in Atlanta, Forward Theater in Wisconsin, Water Tower Theater in Dallas, 3oaks in Michigan, and Jackalope, Teatro Vista, A Red Orchid, and The Inconvenience in Chicago.
+He had recent productions in Chicago at the Goodman Theatre, Victory Gardens and Steep Theatre.
+His work has been previously produced at the Steppenwolf Garage, The Philadelphia Theatre Company, Off Broadway at Barrow Street and Cherry Lane, The Lily Tomlin Center in LA, True Colors in Atlanta, Forward Theater in Wisconsin, Water Tower Theater in Dallas, 3oaks in Michigan, and Jackalope, Teatro Vista, A Red Orchid and The Inconvenience in Chicago.
 He is the artistic director of The Roustabouts and is a regular performer at Salonathon in Chicago.Ike Holter Playwright

 The Mandell Weiss Forum is a 400-seat thrust stage theatre, with audience members surrounding the stage on three sides.